TrendingTechnology/lingopy/README.md

 - Yoruba
 - Zulu

-Note: If your terminal output is not showing all unicode symbols (e.g. Arabic letters or Chinese signs), choose a different font for the terminal.
+Note: If your terminal output is not showing all unicode symbols (e.g. Arabic letters or Chinese signs), choose a different font for the terminal, I recommend SimSun - ExtB.

 ## Controls